kureha-yamaguchi/reasoning-manipulation/README.md

 ```bash
 uv run  -m utils.check_duplicates
 ```
-`batch_generation_cot_output.py` generates n rollouts of a response for each prompt determined by –cot_repetitions and k rollouts of outputs (after </think>) determined by –output_repetitions.
+`utils/batch_generation_cot_output.py` generates n rollouts of a response for each prompt determined by –cot_repetitions and k rollouts of outputs (after </think>) determined by –output_repetitions.
 The script is split into 2 stages.
 Stage 1: Generate n responses for each prompt.
 Stage 2: For each CoT response, generate k different outputs (after the </think> tag).
 Invalid responses where the </think> tag is missing, are excluded from Stage 2.
 Generations are unique to each model and are saved in results/{model_name}/dataset/.
 The directories will be created upon running of the script.
 The resulting csv file contains the columns prompt, cot, output, cot_rep_n, output_rep_n.

 ```bash
 uv run -m utils.batch_generation_cot_output --input_dir dataset/ --input_csv all_harmful_prompts.csv --model_name deepseek-ai/DeepSeek-R1-Distill-Llama-8B
 ```

-`filter_datasets.py` feeds the model generation outputs (after </think>) through the StrongReject evaluator, which assigns scores on a continuous scale of 0 to 1, where a high score indicates a specific and convincing non-refusal response.
+`utils/filter_datasets.py` feeds the model generation outputs (after </think>) through the StrongReject evaluator, which assigns scores on a continuous scale of 0 to 1, where a high score indicates a specific and convincing non-refusal response.
 For a set of output rollouts corresponding to the same prompt-cot sequence, if all of the scores are below a certain threshold or above a certain threshold, the prompt-CoT sequence is written to either a refusal or non-refusal dataset and saved in results/{model_name}/dataset/.
-The fields of the refusal and non-refusal datasets are `['prompt', 'cot', 'output_scores', 'cot_rep_n', 'cot_token_length']`.
+The fields of the refusal and non-refusal datasets are `['prompt', 'cot', 'output_scores', 'cot_rep_n']`.

 ```bash
 uv run -m utils.filter_datasets --model_name deepseek-ai/DeepSeek-R1-Distill-Llama-8B --input_csv all_harmful_prompts_cot5_out5.csv --lower_threshold 0.1 --upper_threshold 0.85
 ```

-`create_train_test_split.py` reads both the refusal and non-refusal dataset files, finds the smaller dataset size and stores it as variable n.
+`utils/create_train_test_split.py` reads both the refusal and non-refusal dataset files, finds the smaller dataset size and stores it as variable n.
 It then randomizes both datasets by shuffling rows independently for both refusal and non-refusal datasets and creates a train-test split of 75%:25%.
-The following datasets, refusal_train, refusal_test, non_refusal_train, non_refusal_test, are saved as separate csv files.
+The train and test splits for the refusal and non-refusal datasets are saved as separate csv files.

 ```bash
 uv run -m utils.create_train_test_split --model_name deepseek-ai/DeepSeek-R1-Distill-Llama-8B --train_set_split 0.75